maxlab-io/docs/content/docs/0001-tokay-lite/0004-firmware.md

     ```

-   The flashing should succeed now.
+   The flashing should succeed now, you can release the PWR button

 ## Build and Flash Using Local ESP-IDF Installation